 Today I’ll share the six keys to a successful social media strategy.
-But first, let’s take a look at the power of consistency.
+But first, let’s take a look at the

 Serial Entrepreneur Eric Holtzclaw states, “Consistency is a must as you build and grow your business.”
 Social Media management is no different, here are five rules of why consistency matters.

 1. Consistency allows for measurement

 How can you know if it works or not without having done a strategy over a time period the same way?
 Give it at least six months

 The simplicity of having deadlines and understood company and personal goals (X number of followers gained), many times launches a new initiative to success.

 In order to grow you need to have a track record of staying the course to achieve an objective.
 Don’t switch gears too often.

 Your audience and employees need to become accustom to a particular routine of information.
 Whether it be weekly blog posts or daily Facebook updates.

 Your audience will view your company in part based on how you view your social media.